 Push notifications enable your app to notify a user of events, even if the user is not actively using the app.
-This is a native capability available on both Android and iOS devices, and it is controlled via Google Cloud Messaging (GCM) and Apple Push Notifications service (APNs).
+This is a native capability available on both Android and iOS devices, and it is controlled through external services via, for example, Firebase Cloud Messaging (FCM) or Apple Push Notifications service (APNs).

 The Mendix push notifications solution consists of these two parts: